Facing the Wild Man: How Wounded Boys Become Men

 It is in this journey that we become something like real men.

-We have experienced the love and care of the mother, yet most importantly we’ve discovered it needs limits.
+We have experienced the love and care of the mother, yet most importantly we’ve discovered it has to have limits and can destroy us.

-Whether we unite with a physical, metaphorical or spiritual father, we learn the world through his eyes, learn to lead, take responsibility, to be patient, to watch, observe and to maintain meaning and order for men lost in manboyhood, who tip the balance of the collective soul, society, and being itself.
+Whether we unite with a physical, metaphorical or spiritual father on our journey, we must learn the world through his eyes, learn to lead, to take responsibility, to be patient, to watch, to observe and to maintain meaning and order for men lost in manboyhood.

-If a boy is willing to meet the call of the Wild Man, he will be rewarded with life itself.
+Hence, the wilderness bestows ultimate responsibility on an individual, and if a boy is willing to meet the call of the Wild Man, he will be rewarded with Life itself.